ipepe/blog.ipepe.pl/_posts/2020/02-february/2020-02-21-denso-cruise-control-throttle-controller.md

+---
+categories: projects
+tags: ruby rails rspec testing
-# Denso Cruise Control Throttle Controller
+title: Denso Cruise Control Throttle Controller

-Hi.
+---

 I bought a Denso MX100300-1170 throttle cable control motor from an Accord 1.8 from 1998.
 Used to operate throttle body with steel cable.
 It is factory-controlled with proprietary Honda module.